IGVF-DACC/igvfd/cdk/HOWTO.md

 ## Connect to Postgres with psql

-1. Log into running backend application container using [Log into running container](#log-into-running-container)
+1. Log into running backend application container using [Log into running container](#log-into-running-container).

 2. Install `psql` with `# apt-get update && apt-get install postgresql-client`.